 Female genital mutilation (FGM) is a criminal offence.
-It is child abuse and a form of violence against women and girls and will be treated as such by this school. a form of child abuse.
-It is the collective name given to a range of procedures involving the partial or total removal of the external female genitalia for non-medical reasons or other injury to the female genital organs.
+It is child abuse and a form of violence against women and girls and will be treated as such by this school.
+FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
 It has no health benefits and harms girls and women in many ways.
-The practice, which is most commonly carried out without anaesthetic, can cause intense pain and distress and long-term health consequences, including difficulties in childbirth.
+The practice, which is most commonly carried out without anaesthetic, can cause intense pain and distress with long-lasting harmful consequences, including difficulties in childbirth.